MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iofreeksrpersistentmemory.md

 ---
 UID: NF:wdm.IoFreeKsrPersistentMemory
 title: IoFreeKsrPersistentMemory function
-description: Reserved for system use. tech.root: kernel ms.date: 03/24/2020
+description: "Microsoft reserves the IoFreeKsrPersistentMemory function for internal use only.
+Don't use this function in your code." tech.root: kernel ms.date: 03/24/2020 ms.topic: function
-ms.topic: function